Changing Clinical Trials Scenario In China

 CFDA-related changes & impacts

-- For urgent clinical needs, Phase II data or interim analysis data can support NDA approval
+- For urgent clinical needs, Phase II data or interim analysis data can support NDA approval.

-- Overseas clinical trial data can be acceptable for China registration provided
+- Overseas clinical trial data can be acceptable for China registration provided the data is reliable and authenticated (compliance with GCP).

-- The data meets China drug registration requirements
+- The data meets China drug registration requirements.

-Sites-related changes & Impact
+Sites-related changes & impact

 - Clinical trial institutions and investigators will receive support in conducting clinical trials.

-EC-related Changes & Impact
+EC-related changes & impact

 - Each province may set up a regional EC to guide EC activities and monitor trials and investigators in the region.